roee88/killercoda-scenario-istio/istio-kiali/traffic-mgmt.md

 ![Travels Service Request Routing](https://kiali.io/images/tutorial/05-01-travels-request-routing.png "Travels Service Request Routing")

 We will define three "Request Matching" rules as part of this request routing.
-Define all three rules before clicking the Create button.
+Define both rules before clicking the Create button.

-In the first rule, we will add a request match for when the *portal* header has the value of *travels.uk*.
+In the first rule, we will add a request match for when the *portal* header has the value of *viaggi.it*.

 Define the exact match, like below, and click the "Add Match" button to update the "Matching selected" for this rule.